-An executive J.D. law degree program is designed to help working professionals advance their careers by expanding their legal knowledge.
-This type of degree program may be appropriate for people from many different fields, such as education, business, healthcare or real estate.
+An executive J.D. degree program is designed to help working professionals advance their careers by expanding their legal knowledge.
+This type of degree program may be appropriate for people working in diverse fields, such as education, business, healthcare or real estate.
 Additionally, these part-time executive J.D. programs offer flexible scheduling or online classes to accommodate full-time work schedules.
-Executive J.D. law degree programs aren't designed to qualify you to sit for your state's bar exam but to provide you with a legal education.
-You can usually complete an executive J.D. program in 3-4 years.
+Executive J.D. degree programs aren't designed to qualify you to sit for your state's bar exam but to provide you with a legal education.
+You can usually complete an executive J.D. program in 3-5 years.

 Are Online Programs Available?